curvegrid/hardhat-multibaas-plugin/README.md

 }
 ```

 The `deployProxy` function will deploy a proxied smart contract that uses [OpenZeppelin's Hardhat Upgrades plugin](https://docs.openzeppelin.com/upgrades-plugins/1.x/hardhat-upgrades).
 It automatically deploys the implementation contract, proxy, and admin, as required, and then links the proxy smart contract.
+It defaults to a 'transparent' proxy type, but can be overridden.

 ```typescript
   deployProxy: (